axisgroup/evaluation-toolkit/1.Following-best-practices/README.md

 >
 > Matthew Crawford

-**Separate news from the noise**- Make important information salient and easy to get to using visual cues, interaction techniques, and other functionalities.
+**Separate news from the noise**-Make important information salient and easy to get to using visual cues, interaction techniques, and other functionalities.
 Avoid clutter.
 Contrast is a great way to draw the eye to important information.

 ![Contrast](http://s3.amazonaws.com/prod.word/images/608/original.png?1360199570)

-**Push vs. Pull**- To the extent possible, the burden of highlighting important information should be borne by the interface, and not by the user, e.g. by way of alerts and notifications.
+**Push vs. Pull**-To the extent possible, the burden of highlighting important information should be borne by the interface, and not by the user, e.g., by way of alerts and notifications.

 #### Memory